Other / mixed grade configuration · Miami, FL

 How many students attend Cypress K-8 Center?

 Cypress K-8 Center has 376 students enrolled.
-It is a other school in MIAMI, FL.
+It is a public school in Miami, FL.

 What is the student-teacher ratio at Cypress K-8 Center?